TheSharker/content-ops-starter/content/pages/index.md

             self:
               borderRadius: x-large
       - title: 20x
-        subtitle: ThMake AI Work for You
+        subtitle: Make AI Work for You
         text: >+

           Discover how to apply AI in your everyday work—no jargon, just